9.3 Inventory, develop, and coordinate grant funding

 Overview

 Grant and financing opportunities are available from federal, state, and local entities for large infrastructure and restoration projects.
-Most grants require cost-sharing, and many are available to 501(c)3 non-profit organizations.
+Most grants require cost-sharing and many are available to 501(c)3 non-profit organizations.
 Community-based non-governmental organizations (NGOs) seeking to implement smaller-scale environmental projects typically seek funding from private philanthropic organizations and government small-grant programs.

-Grant & Financing Opportunities
+Government Grant & Financing Opportunities

-U.S. Army Corps of Engineers (USACE) provides cost-share assistance with planning, designing, and constructing environmental restoration projects up to $10 million, especially for improvement of aquatic, estuarine and floodplain systems.
+U.S. Army Corps of Engineers (USACE) – Offers cost-share assistance with planning, designing, and constructing environmental restoration projects up to $10 million, especially for improvement of aquatic, estuarine and floodplain systems.
 Requests for assistance by state or local government agencies are considered following submission of a Letter of Intent to the Planning Division of USACE.

-Florida Department of Environmental Protection (FDEP) Division of Water Restoration Assistance provides loans and grants to local governments, utilities, and sometimes other agencies for water quality and quantity projects that significantly benefit the environment and local communities.
+Florida Department of Environmental Protection (FDEP) Division of Water Restoration Assistance – Provides loans and grants to local governments, utilities, and sometimes other agencies for water quality and quantity projects that significantly benefit the environment and local communities.
 Division staff also manage water-related projects approved by the Florida Legislature.
 Among WRA funding programs:

 • Florida’s Section 319 Grant Program administers funds received through EPA’s Clean Water Act Section 319(h) for nonpoint source pollution projects or programs that benefit Florida’s priority watersheds (impaired waters).
 Local sponsors must provide at least a 40% match or in-kind contribution.
 Eligible activities include demonstration and evaluation of urban and agricultural stormwater best management practices, stormwater retrofits, and public education.